Monica-Vu/cs_knowledge/System Design/theory/mock_twitter_2.md

 (3) Interactions (id -> PK, TYPE -- Retweet, Like, Mention, Direct Message, tweet_id -> FK, performer_account id, receiver_ account id, timestamp)

 5. Talk about common data structures or algorithms needed
-- Class for each user (username, email, password, display_image, account_id, list of tweets)
+- Class for each user (username, email, password, display_image, account_id, list of tweets).
+Methods include liking, retweeting, making a tweet, and mention)
 - Class for each Tweet (id, num_retweets, num_likes, content as string).
-Methods include retweet and like.

 6. Talk about tradeoffs
 - Which type of database?